Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Contract Management

 Contracts are negotiated between Contract Managers of Peers.
 The Directory contains the Contract Manager address of each Peer.
-Connections between Peers are based Contracts with Connection Grants.
+Connections between Peers are based on Contracts with ServiceConnectionGrants.
 To create a new contract, the Contract Manager uses a selection of desired connections as input.
 (Typically this input comes from a user interface interacting with the Contract Management functionality, see [Registering a Peer](#registering)).
-For each desired connection, a Connection Grant is formulated that contains identifying information about both the Outway from the requesting Peer and the Service of the Providing Peer.
+For each desired connection, a ServiceConnectionGrant is formulated that contains identifying information about both the Outway from the requesting Peer and the Service of the Providing Peer.
 One Contract may contain multiple Grants.
 Grants typically match the connections mentioned in a legal agreement like a Data Processing Agreement (DPA).
 Valid Contracts are used to configure Inways and Outways and enable the possibility to automatically create on demand connections between Peers, as defined in the Grants.

 !---
 ![Contract Management](diagrams/seq-contract-management.svg "Contract Management")